 Membership is the focal point for all individual and organisational membership enquiries, engagement, and events.
 It runs the Register of Professionals and partners with Education and Research on practitioner ethics and practice standards.
 It also partners with Education on external accreditation for Positive Psychology courses run by our organisational members.

 Projects is the focal point for our non-profit fundraising and community engagement.
 It manages funds for event projects, delivery projects, and research projects.
-It is a great point of entry if you are a local or global business or organisation that wishes to partner with PPG on research, education, or membership ventures.
+It manages organisational and community partnerships with PPG on research, education, and membership.

 We serve as a think tank, research institution, training provider, awarding body and membership organisation for Positive Psychology Practitioners Internationally.
 We offer a bridge between coaches, trainers, facilitators, consultants, entrepreneurs, teachers, mentors, and researchers who integrate Positive Psychology into their client, student, and project services, and psychologists, counsellors, and psychotherapists engaged in positive therapy.